RichardRed0x/politeia-digest/issue-055.md

 **[Decred Arabia Communications and Content 2023](https://proposals.decred.org/record/5b975ba)**

-Published Jan 12 by arij, last edited Jan 17 | 0 comments
+Published Jan 12 by arij, last edited Jan 17 | 1 comment

 This proposal requests a budget of $13,000 to continue with the established program and team led by arij.
 The previous proposal spent $3,140 (~30% of budget), and members attended 5 events, with a further 2 after the proposal ended ($450 is being requested to cover these).
 The proposal includes a table of 6 planned events and associated expenses, as well as a budget of $2,100 for the production of 3 videos.

 **[Sponsorship in Motorsports](https://proposals.decred.org/record/2b19c56)**

-Published Jan 18 by laurent | 3 comments
+Published Jan 18 by laurent | 22 comments

 This proposal requests a budget of $26,033 for sponsorship of a professional race car driver as they compete in the 2023 BGDC races driving a Honda Civic Type R. The proposal would have Decred as the sole sponsor, with the car being painted in Decred colours and with the Decred logo.
 The Decred-liveried Honda Civic would feature in 5 races around Europe, and the sponsorship money would cover all associated costs aside from car depreciation and repairs following the event.
 40% of the budget is being requested as an up-front payment, with the remainder to be paid out in four 15% instalments over the course of the year.

-The initial comments are asking for evidence that this is a real offer by a legitimate racing driver.
+The initial comments are asking for evidence that this is a real offer by a legitimate racing driver, the prospect of paying 40% of the requested amount up front raised the possibility that the proposal might be a scam. @laurent has responded with a link to their (unused) twitter account, as well as photos and videos of him driving the car, as well as offering to meet someone from the community in person (in Belgium) or some method the community comes up with.

 **[Rick Red Revival: Research and assorted other tasks](https://proposals.decred.org/record/f12258b)**